-In addition to letting recipients know who you are, you are legally required to let them know where you are located and why you are reaching out to them.
-In addition to identifying your organization, also give them a human point of contact that they can reach out.
+In addition to letting recipients know who you are, you are legally required to let them know where you are located, which is why Neoserra will automatically add an unsubscribe link at the bottom of all blast emails that includes your center's name and address.
+However, we also strongly encourage you to add the name and email address of a human point of contact that they can reach out.

-OutreachSystems strongly recommends that you create a filter and focus your correspondence to those clients who have had some interaction with your program in the last few months using the "Most Recent Initial/Follow-up Session" filter parameter:
+OutreachSystems strongly recommends that you create a filter and focus your correspondence to those clients who have had some interaction with your program in the last few months using the "Most Recent Initial/Follow-up Session" filter or the "Any I/F or Training Session" filter parameter:

 It is absolutely critical that you avoid catchy subject lines that might be misleading.
 In fact, per the CAN-SPAM Act, it is actually against the law to intentionally mislead someone with your subject line.

 In both the subject line and body of an email, there are certain words, phrases, and characters that can cause your message to be interpreted as spam.
 Here are some common words that should be avoided:

 You can find a complete list of spam trigger words here.
 You will notice that there are also some phrases on the list that you should avoid using.
 Some additional tips:

 - Don't string readers along with vague content.
 Include a clearly written subject line and call to action.